 The Company provides access to the transmission system and transmission services on the basis of ship-or-pay contracts.
-The major user of the network (shipper) is a significant Russian natural gas exporter, in addition to other customers, which are mainly leading European gas companies transmitting gas from Russian and Asian reservoirs to Europe.
+The major user of the network (shipper) is a significant Russian natural gas exporter, in addition to other customers, which are mainly leading European gas companies.
 Part of the transmission capacity is booked on the basis of long-term contracts, which comprise a significant portion of the Company's revenues from natural gas transmission.
 In addition, eustream, within the entry-exit transmission system, also concludes short-term transmission contracts and provides supplementary gas transmission services.